Arrival in Manila

 Back To Manila - January

-There is Noli as usual and I return to Sally asking me when she can go on holiday.
+There is Noli, to meet me at the airport as usual, and I return to Sally asking me when she can go on holiday.

 Malou’s culinary offering tonight was interesting.
 Aubergine stuffed with fried mince and garnished with six prawns.
 I hope she doesn’t try it again.